meditatingdragon/quasar-feathersjs-user-management/README.md

 #### Quasar Frontend

 The frontend is a starter.
 You will want to customize to your brand/color/theme.
 View the [Quasar Docs](https://quasar.dev) to learn more about how to add your own brand.
-The `boot/axios` file may need to be updated based on the endpoint you are targetting.
+The `boot/axios` and `boot/feathersClient` files may need to be updated based on the endpoint you are targetting.

 #### FeathersJS Backend